NREL/Panel-Segmentation/README.md

 - Perform azimuth estimation on each solar array cluster in the masked image.
 - Using an object detection model (Faster R-CNN Resnet 50 trained via transfer learning), detect and classify mounting type and configuration of solar installations in satellite imagery.
-This includes classification of fixed tilt, single-axis trackers, and double-axis trackers, as well as the rooftop, ground, and carport mounting configurations.
+This includes classification of fixed tilt and single-axis trackers, as well as the rooftop, ground, and carport mounting configurations.

 To install Panel-Segmentation, perform the following steps: